What Is Sleep Apnea?

 - BNP if CHF is suspected

-Central apnea requires treatment of the underlying cause (CHF, opioids, stroke).
-The medical acupuncturist can contribute to CHF management and post-stroke rehabilitation as part of multiprofessional care.
+Central apnea requires treating the underlying cause (CHF, opioids, stroke).
+The medical acupuncturist can contribute to CHF management and post-stroke rehabilitation as part of multidisciplinary care.

 Insomnia

-- Difficulty initiating or maintaining sleep, without prominent snoring
+- Difficulty falling or staying asleep, without prominent snoring

 - Daytime tiredness but not classic sleepiness (subtle distinction)